lmthang/nmt.hybrid/README.txt

 For otherOptions, you can put things like "'dropout',0.8,'posModel',1":
 'embCPU',1: to reduce memory footprint by putting embedding matrix on the CPU and only load the needed part onto GPU.
-'numClasses',100: to train with class-based softmax with 100 classes 'posModel',1: train with positional models (values 1 or 2) 'attnFunc',1: train with attention function 'softmaxDim',500: add an intermediate layer of size 500 between the lstm hidden state and the softmax layer 'dropout',0.8: use dropout with dropout probability of 0.2
+'posModel',1: train with positional models (values 1, 2, 3)
+'attnFunc',1: train with attention function (values 1, 2)
+'softmaxDim',500: add an intermediate layer of size 500 between the lstm hidden state and the softmax layer 'dropout',0.8: use dropout with dropout probability of 0.2 'sortBatch',1: sort sentences by lengths within 100 batches for speed 'shuffle',1: shuffle training batches for performance.

 /*********************/
 /** Sample commands **/